Notorious-Coding/Notorious-Client/README.md

 new RequestBuilder("https://toto.com", "/users", Method.Get).WithContentMultipartBody(new StringContent("MyCustomContent"), "CUSTOM_CONTENT_SECTION");
 ```

-## How could i implement a custom BaseClient.
+## How could i implement a custom BaseClient ?

 **NotoriousClient** is entirely designed to be infinitely extensible.